 - The Bridge Plan for Academic Validation provides eligible students an additional opportunity to meet the testing requirement that will lead to a Maryland High School Diploma.
-Students must demonstrate defined knowledge and skills to graduate, either through the traditional HSA testing program, which includes passing or earning a combined score of 1208, or the Bridge Plan program.
+Students must demonstrate defined knowledge and skills to graduate, either through the traditional testing program, which includes passing, determined by late 2015, or earning the required combined score, or the Bridge Plan program.
 An HCPSS student who thinks (s)he qualifies for this option is encouraged to explore the Bridge Plan for Academic Validation option with a school counselor. - The Bridge Plan has been approved by the Maryland State Board of Education and is included in the Code of Maryland Regulations (COMAR).